On the Town (musical): Productions

+Broadway

 On the Town premiered on Broadway at the Adelphi Theater on December 28, 1944, directed by George Abbott and with choreography by Jerome Robbins.
 It closed on February 2, 1946, after 462 performances.
 The production starred John Battles (Gabey, who replaced Kirk Douglas before tryouts), Cris Alexander (Chip), Nancy Walker (Hildy), Sono Osato (Ivy), Betty Comden (Claire), and Adolph Green (Ozzie).
 The musical director was Max Goberman.
 The original production of On the Town was notable for its racially diverse cast and intentional avoidance of racial stereotypes.
 The Japanese-American dancer Sono Osato starred as Ivy; there were six African-Americans in the cast, who were treated as part of the citizenry; and nine months into the run, the black conductor Everett Lee took over the podium.

 The first Broadway revival opened at the Imperial Theatre on October 31, 1971, and closed on Jan 1, 1972, after 73 performances.
 Donna McKechnie, Phyllis Newman, and Bernadette Peters co-starred as Ivy, Claire, and Hildy.
-The director and choreographer were Ron Field.
+The director and choreographer was Ron Field.
 Peters received a nomination for the 1972 Tony Award for Best Featured Actress in a Musical.
 In his review for the New York Times, Clive Barnes wrote:

 the book and lyrics...have ease and a decent few laughs...The music...has worn less well, too many of the nostalgic ballads sound like sub-Puccini filtered through Glenn Miller...Mr.
 Field has staged the musical numbers with zest and imagination, but, with respect, he is no great shakes as a choreographer...Where Mr. Field is most successful is in the performances of his six principals, and the women are markedly better than the men.
 Best of all is Bernadette Peters as the Bronx nasal taxi driver...Phyllis Newman as Claire also danced and sang with just the right style and gusto.
 Donna McKechnie made a sweet and talented Ivy Smith.